 What is Educational Neglect?

 Every state and school district has different standards for when a child must legally begin to attend school and when they can drop out without legal repercussions against the parents.
-Parents are legally responsible for ensuring their children attend school while children are still under their control.
+Parents must ensure that their children attend some form of school while children are still under their control.

 Children missing an excessive amount of school is considered educational neglect.
 Most schools flag children who miss more than 20 days of school within a consecutive year or miss more than 7 unexcused days in a row.
 Regardless of whether or not those absences were excused or unexcused, your child’s school may have to legally report you to CPS for those excessive absences.